MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-connect-expressroute.md

 1. Ping the IPv4 address from the VM in the Azure VNet.

    In the example environment, the IPv4 address is from the 10.1.1.x/24 subnet.
-In your environment, the address might be different, but it should be in the subnet you created for the user VNet subnet.
+In your environment, the address might be different, but it should be in the subnet you created for the tenant VNet subnet.

 ### View data transfer statistics

 If you want to know how much traffic is passing through your connection, you can find this information on the Azure Stack user portal.
-This is also a good way to find out whether or not your ping test data went through the VPN and ExpressRoute connections:
+Viewing data transfer statistics is also a good way to find out whether or not your ping test data went through the VPN and ExpressRoute connections:

 1. Sign in to the Azure Stack user portal and select **All resources**.
 1. Navigate to the resource group for your VPN Gateway and select the **Connection** object type.